telerik/kendo-ui-core/docs/aspnet-mvc/mvc-6/introduction.md

 This article demonstrates how to use Telerik UI for ASP.NET MVC in ASP.NET Core MVC applications.

-> **Important**
->
-> The ASP.NET 5 framework is still actively being developed.
-Tooling and APIs change frequently, often requiring extensive changes.
-To get updated information on this, refer to the article on [known issues]({% slug knownissues_aspnetmvc6_aspnetmvc %}).

 ## The Basics

 ### Supported Environments